as a Home Assistant dashboard panel.

 Linux installation

-Disassemble the device, there are 10 snap-fits under the back panel edges, be careful not to damage them; then 8 screws under it, and 4 screws hidden under the rubber strip at the bottom of the device.
+Disassemble the device, it has 10 snap-fits under the back panel edges, be careful not to damage them; then 8 screws under the panel, and 4 screws hidden under the rubber strip at the bottom of the device.

 Locate the unpopulated micro USB port on the left edge of the motherboard: